Horcrux Redux, Yet Again:

 This is not necessarily something that Tom would have been told as a child when he first purchased that wand.
 Ollivander was far more forthcoming with Harry when Harry purchased its brother wand — Harry having already acquired a “history” with its counterpart — than he might have been with Tom Riddle who had simply purchased one of a powerful pair of wands.
 But young Tom had been roaming about Diagon and Knockturn alleys every summer since that date, Possibly even taking summer jobs there, and he probably had impressed the local shopkeepers as favorably as he had the Hogwarts faculty.
 The 18–20-something Riddle also worked at Borgin & Burke for some time after finishing school, and he almost certainly associated with his fellow shopkeepers and their assistants.
 Such associations would have been an excellent source of information.
 Being an extremely personable young man — when he chose to be — he might well have learned about his wand’s history from Ollivander during either of these later periods.

 Being wholly self-absorbed, Riddle might very well have wanted to discover as much as he could of any artifact which was so closely associated with himself as his own wand, just on general principles.
-And we had already seen that Ollivander will talk wands interminably to anyone who gives him an opening.
+And we have already seen that Ollivander will talk wands interminably to anyone who gives him an opening.
 Learning that his own wand was cored with the feather of the Hogwarts Phoenix, and was one of only two such wands in existence might very well have elevated it to the status of being considered an appropriate receptacle for a fragment of his soul.